DataBiosphere/data-portal/content/guides/userguides/exploring-projects.md

 1. the [sequencing](/metadata/dictionary/protocol/sequencing_protocol) methods used
 1. details about the [project](/metadata/dictionary/project/project) contributors and their institutions

 This [Metadata](/metadata/dictionary/process/analysis_process) is included in the project's Metadata Manifest (TSV file).
-When the DCP [processes](/pipelines) the contributor's raw data with standardized pipelines, this processing information is also added to the Metadata Manifest.
+When the DCP [processes](/pipelines) the contributor's raw data with uniform pipelines, this processing information is also added to the Metadata Manifest.

 ## Finding a Project of Interest